How to Start A Car Dealership

 Park your vehicles under structures to showcase them and to keep them away from heat and hail.
-Protective coverings do not have to sacrifice appearance to add shade solutions, and durable coverings display the quality your dealership is aiming for.
+Protective coverings and covered walkways do not have to sacrifice appearance to add shade solutions, and durable coverings display the quality your dealership is aiming for.
 Custom shade structures enhance the dealership lot and preserve your inventory.

 VPS is the leading provider of protective structures, pioneering the best practices in hail, heat and UV damage prevention for automotive facilities and similar markets.
 Large-scale and smaller dealerships can be fully serviced with our custom solutions to weather exposure.
 VPS can fit your business' needs with professionally engineered and built structures.
 Contact VPS today to talk to a representative about how you can better protect your assets and inventory.